Table of contents:

 What Is Sales Automation?

 So, what exactly is sales automation?
-In short, it’s the process of using technology to automate repetitive tasks that take up too much of your sales team’s time.
+In short, using technology to automate repetitive tasks takes up too much of your sales team’s time.
 It saves them from performing manual data entry or routine follow-up calls.
 Instead, they can put energy into building relationships with customers and closing deals.